mongodb/docs/source/reference/commands.rst

    When the command returns the database's primary location has shifted to the designated :term:`shard`.
-To fully decomission a shard, return to the :mongodb:command:`removeshard`.
+To fully decomission a shard, return to the :mongodb:dbcommand:`removeshard`.

-   .. warning:: Do not use :mongodb:command:`moveprimary` if you have
+   .. warning:: Do not use :mongodb:dbcommand:`moveprimary` if you have
       sharded collections and the :term:`draining` process has not completed.

 Aggregation
 ~~~~~~~~~~~

-.. mongodb:command:: group
+.. dbcommand:: group

    The ``group`` command returns an array of grouped items. ``group``
    provides functionality analogous to the ``GROUP BY`` statement in